MITLibraries/thing/README.md

 heroku run -s standard-2x rails dss:publish_thesis_by_id[THESIS_ID] --app TARGET-HEROKU-APP
 ```

-Note: `Pending publication` is allowed here, but not expected to be a normal occurence, to handle the edge case of the app thinking data was sent to SQS but the data not arriving for any reason.
+Warning: `Pending publication` is allowed here, but not expected to be a normal occurence, to handle the edge case of the app thinking data was sent to SQS but the data not arriving for any reason.
+It is possible to send multiple copies of a single thesis to the publishing queue with this feature.
+Please be sure the SQS queues are fully processed and that you are absolutely confident that sending a `Pending publication` status thesis back into the publishing queue is appropriate.
+Failure to use care could lead to a single thesis being published more than once, which is bad.
+This is only a concern specifically for the `Pending publication` and `Publication review` statuses as no other statuses can be sent to the queue with this method.

 ## Preservation workflow